-Because of these added extras, however, hostels are not necessarily the cheapest deal in town.
+Due to these added extras, hostels are not necessarily the cheapest deal in town.
 A bunk bed in a crowded dorm may seem like the ultimate in budget accommodation, but you’ll find similar prices in Peru’s cheaper hotels and guesthouses.
-If you want a social atmosphere, hostels are hard to beat -- but if you want privacy, security, cable TV and your own shower, don’t rule out the other options.
+If you want a social atmosphere, hostels are hard to beat -- but if you want privacy, security, cable TV, and your own shower, don’t rule out the other options.

-Guesthouses, known variously as alojamientos, hospedajes or albergues, sit somewhere between hostels and hotels.
-They rarely have packed dorm rooms, relying instead on a selection of one- to four-bed rooms, each with its own characteristics.
+Guesthouses, known variously as alojamientos, hospedajes, or albergues, sit somewhere between hostels and hotels.
+They rarely have packed dorm rooms, relying instead on a selection of rooms containing 1 to 4 beds.